 The SPI transactions can be single byte or multi-byte.
 The MCU function initiates a data transfer through a Command/Address byte.
 The following bytes are data bytes.
-The SPI transaction format is shown in Figure 6.
+The SPI transaction format is shown in Table 2 on page 12.